Speakers

 Professor Ryan Donnelly

-Professor Ryan Donnelly, APS Chair and Chair in Pharmaceutical Technology, School of Pharmacy, Queen’s University Belfast
+Professor Ryan Donnelly, APS Chair and Chair in Pharmaceutical Technology, School of Pharmacy, Queen’s University Belfast, Ireland

 Professor Ryan Donnelly holds the Chair in Pharmaceutical Technology at Queen’s University Belfast and is Director of QUB’s interdisciplinary research programme Materials & Advanced Technologies for Healthcare (MATCH).
 His personal research is centred on design and physicochemical characterisation of advanced polymeric drug delivery systems for transdermal and intradermal drug delivery, with a strong emphasis on improving patient outcomes.
 He is currently developing a range of novel microneedle technologies through independent research, but also in collaboration with several major pharma partners.